 Latex allergies are becoming more and more common as people are exposed to latex with more frequency.
-A latex allergy can be a very serious problem, and people suffering with latex allergies need to find good latex-free clothing and products to prevent a potentially dangerous latex reaction.
+A latex allergy can be a very serious problem, and people suffering from latex allergies need to find good latex-free clothing and products to prevent a potentially dangerous latex reaction.

 What Is Latex Allergy?

 A latex allergy is an immune system response to the natural proteins that are found in latex rubber.
-Biologically, a latex allergy is much the same as any type of allergy, such as an allergy to food, dust mites, or pollen, with latex being the allergenic substance.
+Biologically, a latex allergy is much the same as any type of allergy, such as allergy to food, dust mites, or pollen, with latex being the allergenic substance.